-A program that handles all requests from the Client Console specific to a data source.
-These requests include updating the Client configuration file, providing access to the Client control tables, and handling the Client Configurator.
+A program that handles all requests from the Administrative Console specific to a data source.
+These requests include updating the Client configuration file, and providing access to the Client control tables.
 Like DBClient, this program is run by the Client Manager service as a background run.